All Products

 For more information, see Public bandwidth.

-After you change the metering method of the auto-assigned public IP address that is associated with an instance from pay-by-bandwidth to pay-by-traffic, the auto-assigned public IP address uses the pay-as-you-go billing method.
-If you convert the auto-assigned public IP address into an EIP by performing the operations described in Convert the public IP address of an instance in a VPC to an EIP and then change the billing method of the EIP from pay-as-you-go to subscription by performing the operations described in Switch metering methods, the payable amount for changing the billing method of the EIP is different from the refundable amount for changing the metering method of the auto-assigned public IP address.
+After you change the metering method of the static public IP address that is associated with an instance from pay-by-bandwidth to pay-by-traffic, the static public IP address uses the pay-as-you-go billing method.
+If you convert the static public IP address into an EIP by performing the operations described in Convert the public IP address of an instance in a VPC to an EIP and then change the billing method of the EIP from pay-as-you-go to subscription by performing the operations described in Switch metering methods, the payable amount for changing the billing method of the EIP is different from the refundable amount for changing the metering method of the static public IP address.
 This is because you purchased the instance at a discounted rate and does not receive any discount when you change the billing method of the EIP from pay-as-you-go to subscription.

 Can I adjust the maximum bandwidth that I specified?